RECONCILIATION COLLECTIVE

-Membership of the Collective is open to all Tasmanians.
-A small annual membership fee applies, matched to the size and sector (Private/Public/Community) of applicants.
-Membership registration for the Collective is available on our ‘Membership’ page or select the button below to find out more information.
+Membership is open to all organisations.
+An annual membership fee applies, matched to the size and sector (Private/Public/Community) of applicants.

 Closing the Gap through Education, Enterprise and Leadership